 - Conical burrs (most grinders under $200): Produce a slightly wider particle distribution.
 Great for pour-over and drip.
 More forgiving.

-- Flat burrs (usually $300+): More uniform particles, brighter flavors.
+- Flat burrs (premium grinders): More uniform particles, brighter flavors.
 Preferred for espresso by serious enthusiasts.

 2. Stepped vs. Stepless Adjustment